Implementing Campus Restorative Justice Practices – Digital Strategy Guide

 Topics Covered

-The new 50+ page Implementing Campus Restorative Justice Practices: Training and Skills Development strategy guide offers practical, hands-on tools that are easy to implement at all institutions.
+The 45+ page Implementing Campus Restorative Justice Practices: Training and Skills Development strategy guide offers practical, hands-on tools that are easy to implement at all institutions.
 It cuts to the chase to address the immediate training and skills development concerns of busy student affairs professionals, covering topics such as:

-- Developing Critical Skills.
+• Developing Essential Skills.
 Restorative justice facilitators need problem-solving, facilitation, conflict resolution, collaboration, communication and consensus decision-making skills to be effective.
 We show you how to focus on cultivating these key skills.

 What’s Included